 This is the final report of a three-year study.
 The purpose of the study was to investigate three commonly used Part C service coordination models, examining the degree to which services are delivered efficiently, including a cost analysis, as well as their effect on child and family outcomes.
 The goal of this project was to identify those service coordination strategies that best support system efficiency and child and family quality of life and developmental outcomes.

-This page presents a compilation of states' on-line courses or modules that are part of a credentialing or qualification process for service coordinators and other early intervention providers.
-Additionally, there is a collection of on-line training materials that states are using in early intervention programs to provide inservice supports for EI providers. (page created February 1, 2010)
+These training resources are a compilation of states' on-line courses or modules that are part of a credentialing or qualification process for service coordinators and other early intervention providers.
+Additionally, there is a collection of on-line training materials that states are using in early intervention programs to provide inservice supports for EI providers.

 Young children with disabilities often have many medical issues and it is essential to link the care systems of early intervention, education and health.
 The medical philosophy and practice of family-centered care parallels family-centered practices in early intervention.
 There is also a parallel emphasis on care coordination and service coordination in order that families can easily access integrated services and community supports.